Today, we’re going to learn about travel scams.

 I didn’t feel like we had gone that far but when I asked him “How much?” the driver said “Whatever you feel like”.

 I gave him $5 US only to have him tell me $5 more.
 I was a bit surprised because he had just said to pay what “I” wanted.
 I gave him another $5 and shrugged it off.

 Later that day I took a taxi back to my hotel from the same distance.
 This time with the meter running.
 It came to $2!
 I tried to give this taxi driver $3 and he refused to take more than $2.

 At that I point I realized the first guy scammed me big time.
 It wasn’t a big loss but still made me angry.

 Cam here – we’ve been ripped off by taxi drivers all around the world, with the most notable being in Eastern Europe.
 In Bucharest, taxi drivers have rates posted on the side of the vehicle in an attempt to reduce the widespread overcharging.

 Even with this knowledge, we jumped in a taxi and told him our destination.
 We knew the cost of the trip because we had done it numerous times before.
 Within 3 blocks the meter had jumped to over $20 CDN – the entire 5 km trip should cost $10.

 We yelled at the driver and told him to pull over.
 He nodded at us with an angry face and pointed at the large roundabout that we had to cross before he could pull over.
 The cheeky bugger did a full rotation around the roundabout, which was completely unnecessary.
 That extra loop around the intersection cost us an extra $10!!

 The real problem – this guy was a giant and he looked mean.
-We paid the money, cursed his behaviour and left with $30 less in our wallet – and we only traveled about 1 kilometre!
+We paid the money, cursed his behavior and left with $30 less in our wallet – and we only traveled about 1 kilometer!